 In the West, it’s easy to take our water supply for granted.
-We turn the faucet and water flows out.
+We turn on the faucet and water flows out.
 However, much is wasted on its way to us, predominantly because of aging infrastructure.
 A 2009 European Environment Agency report into leaky pipes found that up to 50 percent of the supply was lost to leaks in Bulgaria, 30 percent in France and around 20 percent in the UK.
-Only Germany, with negligible losses, was below 10 percent.

 The batteries making this possible were developed in the 1970s from electrochemistry invented by Saft in 1969.
 The concept of Li-SOCl2 was developed by Jean-Paul Gabano, an outstanding engineer and researcher who spent 27 years at Saft.
 It still forms the basis of most of Saft’s primary lithium batteries today.

-Forty years on from its beginnings as a solution for the nascent personal-computer industry, the Li-SOCl2 primary cell is a technology that still has its best days ahead of it.
+Fifty years on from its beginnings as a solution for the nascent personal computer industry, the primary lithium cell is a technology that still has its best days ahead of it.